vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Cancel

+The Cancel request allows the merchant to cancel a reserved or initiated transaction.

-Reservations can be cancelled, and the payment flow aborted, under certain circumstances:
+The payment flow can be aborted, under certain circumstances:

 * When the user cancels (rejects) the initiated payment in the Vipps app.
 * When the merchant cancels.